nmfs-fish-tools/Resources/CONTRIBUTING.md

 ### Issue Labels

 This section lists the labels we use to help us track and manage issues and pull requests.
-Not all labels are used in each toolbox repository.
+Not all labels are used in each toolbox repository and some repositories may use additional labels.
 [GitHub search](https://help.github.com/articles/searching-issues/) makes it easy to use labels for finding groups of issues or pull requests you're interested in.
 We  encourage you to read about [other search filters](https://help.github.com/articles/searching-issues/) which will help you write more focused queries.

-The labels are loosely grouped by their purpose, but it's not required that every issue have a label from every group or that an issue can't have more than one label from the same group.

 #### Type of Issue and Issue State